jdereg/json-io/README.md

 ![Alt text](https://encrypted-tbn2.gstatic.com/images?q=tbn:ANd9GcS-ZOCfy4ezfTmbGat9NYuyfe-aMwbo3Czx3-kUfKreRKche2f8fg "IntellijIDEA")
 ___
 ### Revision History
+ * 4.1.10
+  * Enhancement: Java's EnumSet support added (submitted by @francisu) without need for using custom instantiator.
+  * Enhancement: Added support for additional instantiator, ClassFactory2 that takes the Class (c) and the JsonObject which the instance will be filled from.
+Useful for custom readers.
  * 4.1.9
   * Bug fix: When writing a Map that has all String keys, the keys were not being escaped for quotes (UTF-8 characters in general).
  * 4.1.8